Skip to content

 Another hair transplant surgery is needed to fix the issue in this case.

-You should make sure you’re working with the right clinic that uses the latest hair transplant techniques and medical products to ensure success, like UnitedCare.
+💠 You should make sure you’re working with the right clinic that uses the latest hair transplant techniques and medical products to ensure success, like UnitedCare.

 Other Types of Hair Loss

-Although the causes above are the most common causes of an asymmetry in your hairline, your uneven hairline can be caused by a different condition.
+Although the causes above are the most common causes of asymmetry in your hairline, your uneven hairline can be caused by a different condition.

 Basically, any cause of hair loss would also cause an uneven hairline to form.

-A common reason for hair loss is stress, amplified by lack of sleep or even a patient pulling their hair out themselves.
+➡️ A common reason for hair loss is stress, amplified by lack of sleep or even a patient pulling their hair out themselves.

-Autoimmune diseases are also likely to cause hair loss as your own body battles against your cells including hair follicles.
+➡️ Autoimmune diseases are also likely to cause hair loss as your own body battles against your cells, including hair follicles.

-In addition, poor diet and lack of exercise can leave your scalp malnourished and cause follicle shrinking and falling.
+➡️ In addition, poor diet and lack of exercise can leave your scalp malnourished and cause follicle shrinking and falling.

-And lastly, any scarring infection or skin disease located on your frontal scalp will also cause hair loss that can be permanent or difficult to revert, resulting in an uneven hairline as well.
+➡️ And lastly, any scarring infection or skin disease located on your frontal scalp will also cause hair loss that can be permanent or difficult to revert, resulting in an uneven hairline as well.

 Treatments for Uneven Hairlines